jsrois/jsrois.github.io/_posts/2017-06-28-continuous-integration-2k17.markdown

 description:
 image: https://unsplash.it/2000/1200?image=983
 image-sm:
-published: false
 ---

-[](http://)Continuous Integration is one of the main practices in the Extreme Programming landscape, although through the years it has transcended beyond XP to become one of the most common *cool things* to have in your development team.
+Continuous Integration is one of the main practices in the Extreme Programming landscape, although through the years it has transcended beyond XP to become one of the most common *cool things* to have in your development team.
 Due to the availability of numerous and versatile automation  tools ([Jenkins](http://jenkins.io), [Travis](http://travis-ci.org), [Go](http://www.gocd.org), [AppVeyor](http://www.appveyor.com), [Bamboo](http://www.atlassian.com/software/bamboo), ...), continuously building and testing your codebase is just one of those things rapidly becoming a *commodity* more than a rare thing or a luxury good in the software development world.

 But continuous integration is much more than having the latest _automation gadget_ in place.
 The concept comes from the idea of constantly releasing internal versions of a whole system, with the aim to discover problems early and reveal design flaws.
 Kent Beck incorporated this idea, originally formulated by Grady Booch, into his list of _practices_.
 The definition of continuous integration, as written in _eXtreme Programming eXplained_ (1999) is the following: